just-gitlab-clones/guillotine/README.md

 The first character of the `icon` option determines how the option is interpreted:

-- `/`: the full path to an icon file
+- `"/"`: the full path to an icon file, e.g., `"/home/user/icons/custom.png"`
-- `~`: the relative path to an icon file in the users home directory
+- `"~"`: the relative path to an icon file in the users home directory, e.g., `"~/icons/custom.png"`
-- otherwise: the name of a system icon
+- otherwise: the name of a system icon, e.g., `"dialog-warning"`

 If the icon cannot be loaded, the fall back depends on the icon type: a system icon that cannot be found is replaced by the "image-missing" icon.
 If an icon defined by a path cannot be loaded, there will be no replacement and no warning.

-`gtk3-icon-browser` and `gtk4-icon-browser` are apps that shows the selection of standard system icons with their name.
-There may be more icons available on your system in the following directories:
+System icons are stored in the following directories:

 - ~/.local/share/icons
 - /usr/share/icons

+`gtk3-icon-browser` and `gtk4-icon-browser` are apps that shows the selection of standard system icons with their name.
+The package name for these apps varies by distribution. `Arch Linux` provides the apps in packages [`gtk3-demos`](https://archlinux.org/packages/extra/x86_64/gtk3-demos/) and [`gtk4-demos`](https://archlinux.org/packages/extra/x86_64/gtk4-demos/) respectively.

 ## Change History